AnthonyBloomer/python-cli-template/README.md

-# python-cli-boilerplate
+# python-cli-template

-A boilerplate for building Python command line programs.
+A starting point for building Python Command Line Applications.

 ## About